 The followers of Jesus were so happy because they knew Jesus had come alive again, had gone to be with his Father in heaven and now the Holy Spirit had come in his place.
 They met together very often during the week.
 Let’s discover what five new things they did.

-Create a ‘street’ with by arranging your string into two lines.
+Create a ‘street’ by arranging your string into two lines.
 Jesus’ followers would walk down the street and when they met someone who didn’t know about Jesus, they’d say something about him.
 Ask a few children to act out walking down the street, some wanting to talk about Jesus coming alive from the dead, some wanting to listen, some not wanting to listen.

 Create a ‘temple’ gateway by stretching string over the backs of two chairs, or two adults holding string to form an archway.
-Every day, Jesus’ followers went to the temple (the large building where people worshiped God).
+Every day, Jesus’ followers went to the temple (the large building where people worshipped God).
 Here they would pray to God.
 Show the ‘open hands’ card.
 While they were there, they’d talk about what they were learning as they listened to Jesus’ disciples telling them about Jesus.
 Ask a few children to walk through the ‘gateway’ of the temple acting out praying and discussing in small groups.

 Create a ‘home’ with a circle of string on the floor, with several children sitting inside.
 Jesus’ followers spent time in each other’s homes, getting to know each other, finding out more about Jesus.
 This might be in the evening after work or maybe during the day – many of them would be working in their homes.